SaeedYasen/SaeedYasen/README.md

 **Information Systems Graduate | Junior Full Stack Developer**

 Welcome to my GitHub profile!
 I am an Information Systems graduate passionate about software development, and continuous learning.
-Below is a brief overview of my background, skills, and some of the projects I've worked on.
+Below is a brief overview of my background, skills, and projects I've worked on.

 ## About Me